 Your health and safety is our first priority.
 It is extremely important to let the study team know of any concerns that you have regarding your health during the study.
 After you report any concerns to us, our Principle Investigator physician will determine if the concern is related to the study medication or device.
 If it is, you may be asked to stop the treatment, change the treatment, or be removed from the study.

 Participation in a research study is voluntary so you are free to quit a study at any time.
-It is helpful and important for a volunteer to complete the study if possible even if they have to stop taking the medication.
+As a volunteer it is helpful and important to complete the study if possible even if you have to stop taking the medication.
 If you decide to quit, you may be asked to come to our office for a final visit to return any remaining study medication or devices.
 You will not be charged for any of the study-related care.